HarryCope/PokemonTeamBuilder/README.md

 ## Getting Started

-In order to connect to your data base you will need to edit the db.properties file.
-Change the base URL to match that of your SQl server whether local or otherwise and for the regular url make sure to add "/ims" to the end in order to connect to this database specifically.
+In order to connect to your data base you will need to edit the application-dev.properties file.
+Change the base URL to match that of your SQl server whether local or otherwise and for the regular url make sure to add "/pokemon_teams" to the end in order to connect to this database specifically.
 The username and password need to match that of your detatils for MySQL.
-An oversight on my part that I would have chnged in the future would have been to change the customer ID variable name from just id to customerId to improve the projets readability, but just for your benefit if you see id refered to at any point it will always be the customer id.
+In order for the code to run you must first create the pokemon_teams database in MySQL to connect to.
+Within the database create the tables pokemon and teams.

 ### Prerequisites